 There is currently no master agent orchestrating the entire process.
 Instead, each agent handles a specific step in the workflow.
 Agents don’t communicate with each other directly but coordinate indirectly through Azure Cosmos DB—by reading, writing, and retrieving records.

 The Screener Agent runs on a 30-minute schedule.
 It can launch multiple searches in one run until it finds relevant cases.
-Once potential cases are added to the database, the Writer Agent and Reviewer Agent take over.
+Once the Screener has added a potential case to the database, the Writer Agent and Reviewer Agent take over.
 They are triggered automatically by Cosmos DB’s change feed monitoring, which works seamlessly with Azure Functions.
 When a new record appears in the initial stage container, the Writer Agent processes it.
 The same mechanism triggers the Reviewer Agent for the next step.

 The scraping pipeline is not error-free.
 Therefore, I added retry and repeat operations to handle failed steps, making the entire process more robust.
 This design is optimized for Azure Functions, which have a maximum execution time of five minutes per run.
 Keeping each step small and stateless avoids the need for complex async logic and makes testing and maintenance much easier.